Don’t Be Fooled by This Subtle Scammer Trick

 Image

-A scammer’s best friend is subtlety.
-Unfortunately for them, that’s hard to come by in the trade.
-Many of the telltale signs of spam and scam are well known and easy to spot, which is how so many messages end up in your spam folder rather than the top of your inbox.
+Scammers rely on a serious of tactics that, unfortunately for them, are no longer so subtle.
+Many of the classic signs of spam and scam are both well known and easy to spot, which is how so many messages end up in your spam folder rather than the top of your inbox.

 However, not all of the tricks scammers use are so obvious.
 In fact, there are plenty that are downright tricky, and it’s important to watch out for them so you don’t fall victim to their scams—your personal data and the data of your business rely on it.